Workers Dance League

 The Workers Dance League (WDL) was founded in 1932 in New York City during the Great Depression.
-Created by young modern dancers, WDL used dance as a form of social protest to address class struggle and worker's rights.
+Created by young modern dancers, WDL used dance as a form of social protest to address class struggle and workers' rights.
 It recruited workers as participants and audiences and brought dance to union halls, political rallies, and public demonstrations to raise awareness.

 Background

 American poet Edith Segal began using dance as a means of expression and protest as early as the 1920s, performing works that celebrated leaders of the socialist movement.
 In 1924, she performed a memorial solo at the Lenin Memorial Meeting in Chicago's Ashland Stadium, a piece that began solemnly but shifted to celebrate Lenin's legacy and the continued fight against capitalist oppression.

 Segal's early formation of The Red Dancers in 1928 laid the groundwork for the Workers Dance League and led to collaborations with other leftist performance groups.
 The Red Dancers were soon followed by the formation of other workers' dance groups.
 By 1932, eleven workers' groups had been formed in the New York City area.
-The Workers' Dance League was created after a mass dance celebrating May Day.
+The Workers Dance League was created after a mass dance celebrating May Day.
 With the Harlem Dance Group, Anna Sokolow led the Dance Unit, and Segal led the Needle Trades Industrial Workers Union (N.T.I.W.U.)
 Dance Group and the Furriers Dance Group, bringing dance directly into union halls and working-class communities.

 Inspired by Marxist ideals, the WDL encouraged dance as a tool for social change and class consciousness.
 The group was part of a larger revolutionary movement that emerged in response to the 1929 stock market crash and the inequalities amplified by the Depression.